ShivamGoyal1899/MediumUnlimited/README.md

 </p>

 ## :warning: Disclaimer
 As [notified by Medium Staff](https://twitter.com/ev/status/1100899021621583872), this is an intended feature and not a bug.
+However, Medium really wants those users and views to come from twitter.
+Falsifying source-identifying information is against Medium's terms of service.

+MediumUnlimited is only for educational purpose and does not intend to infringe any of the policies or Terms of Service for using Medium.

+If any infringement of policies are found, feel free to notify me.